 Put your shoes on properly

 Have you experienced putting your shoes on by stuffing it in with a finger?
-Did you try to adjust the back of the shoe afterwards to bring it back to its former state?
+Did you try to adjust the back of the shoe afterward to bring it back to its former state?
 You must avoid doing this, especially if the leather pump or shoe is sensitive to firm pressure.
 If you have a snug-fitting shoe, use a shoehorn to help you put it on.

 It is impractical to buy more women’s shoes just because you were not able to take care of them well.
 But following these tips will help secure a longer life span for your footwear, making it more economical for you.